ScottCProjects/RasPi-Dashcam/README.md

 	constantly as it should.

 - Efficiencies to improve, w/ [Effect on efficiency]:
-  1. [MODERATE] cin.get() for each byte instead of by blocks Getting in blocks would lower the number of loops required to take in feed.
-Was using just .get() because I ran into issues when grabbing multiple bytes at a time.
-  2. [UNKNOWN] Shell piping into program
+  1. [UNKNOWN] Shell piping into program
 				Currently using pipe in bash to get feed into program.
 				Using another method independent of the shell may be more efficient.
-  3. [MINIMAL] Opening and closing so many files
+  2. [MINIMAL] Opening and closing so many files
 				Not sure of a way around this.
 Need to open and close files for each x number of bytes in order to prevent curruption of older video with power loss.
 The shorter each file, the less